-Our principal sources of liquidity are cash and cash equivalents, totaling \$1,123.7 million as of December 31, 2023.
-During 2023, we experienced positive operating cash flow and we anticipate increasing positive operating cash flow results for 2024.
+Our principal source of liquidity is our cash and cash equivalents, totaling \$1,298.3 million as of December 31, 2024.
+During 2024, we experienced positive operating cash flow and we also anticipate continuing positive operating cash flows for 2025.

 We believe that our existing cash and cash equivalents will be sufficient to meet our working capital, capital expenditure, and contractual obligation needs for at least the next 12 months.
-Our future capital requirements will depend on many factors including our growth rate, contract renewal activity, number of visits, the timing and extent of spending to support product development efforts, our expansion of sales and marketing activities, the introduction of new and enhanced services offerings, the continuing market acceptance of telehealth, and our debt service obligations.
-We may in the future enter into arrangements to acquire or invest in complementary businesses, services, technologies, and intellectual property rights.
+Our future capital requirements will depend on many factors including our growth rate, contract renewal activity, number of visits, our ability to retain and/or obtain new members, the timing and extent of spending to support product development efforts, our expansion of sales and marketing activities, the introduction of new and enhanced services offerings, the continuing market acceptance of telehealth, and our debt service obligations.
+We may in the future enter into arrangements to acquire or invest in additional complementary businesses, services, technologies, and intellectual property rights.
 We may be required to seek additional equity or debt financing to fund working capital, capital expenditures and acquisitions, and to settle debt obligations.
-In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all, which would adversely affect our business, financial condition and results of operations.
+In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all, which would adversely affect our business, financial condition, and results of operations.